influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withPreferredChain(preferredChain)
 ```

-PreferredChain is the chain to use if the ACME server outputs multiple.
+"PreferredChain is the chain to use if the ACME server outputs multiple.
 PreferredChain is no guarantee that this one gets delivered by the ACME endpoint.
-For example, for Let's Encrypt's DST crosssign you would use: 'DST Root CA X3' or 'ISRG Root X1' for the newer Let's Encrypt root CA. This value picks the first certificate bundle in the ACME alternative chains that has a certificate with this value as its issuer's CN
+For example, for Let's Encrypt's DST crosssign you would use: \"DST Root CA X3\" or \"ISRG Root X1\" for the newer Let's Encrypt root CA. This value picks the first certificate bundle in the ACME alternative chains that has a certificate with this value as its issuer's CN"

 ### fn spec.acme.withServer